 You’ve got your riad, the square, gardens, palaces etc. Bring extra camera batteries and a huge memory card!

 Breakfast in Morocco is probably the best meal of the day.
+And the best breakfast in Marrakech came from our riad.
 Every morning you mosey up to the rooftop and you’re served with this huge spread of food.
 All the mint tea and coffee you want plus fruit, pastries, jams, bread etc all prepared by the lovely riad chef, Fatima.

 Make sure you record Hassan pouring mint tea – they make such a show out of it.